 You will need to create an account on Mattermost to use it.
 In the welcome email I send you in week 1 to kick off the course there will be a special link to sign up for a Mattermost account.
 Follow the link, create a username and password, and enter the Mattermost LRNT 528 chat area.

 Once you enter the chat area, I will want you to do 3 things.
 The first two involve changing your account settings, which you can access in the top left corner of Mattermost.

 - Update your user profile to add a photo of yourself that will be used in Mattermost as your avatar.
 These images are important as they are one way to help you establish social presence in an online learning space.
 To add an Image, Click on Main Menu > Account Settings > General > Profile Picture (scroll to the bottom of the pop-up to access Profile Picture)

 - Change your email notifications.
 This is optional, but you may find it useful to turn on email notifications for the first while of the course just to get a reminder that this space is up and operating.
-These notifications will be sent to you when someone mentions you in the Mattermost space.
-If the email volume gets too much, you can adjust it in this area later one.
+These notifications will be sent to you when someone mentions you in the Mattermost space, which is done using the @ symbol followed by a username.
+If the email volume gets too much, you can adjust it in this area later on.
 To change your email notifications, go to Notifications > Email notifications and set it to Immediate to get an email when you are mention in the Mattermost space.